All Episodes

 Well, here's what's going on.

-Um so Biden does what he's told.
+So Biden does what he's told.

-We've discussed this before in your program.
+We've discussed this before on your program.

 So they come in and go, Mr. President, you know, this is what we want to accomplish.

-So Ocasio Cortez doesn't have any real power.
+So Ocasio-Cortez doesn't have any real power.

-Then the power brokers are Pelosi and Schumer.
+The power brokers are Pelosi and Schumer.

-It's the progressive money that funds all the political action committees on the democratic side, both state and federal.
+It's the progressive money that funds all the political action committees on the Democratic side, both state and federal.

 And that money is demanding trillions spent on climate change on a theory.

-They're demanding socialism instead of capitalism, and they're demanding a race division.
+They're demanding socialism instead of capitalism.

-Just as there was in the Soviet Union, in China, in Nazi Germany.
+And they're demanding a race division, just as there was in the Soviet Union, in China, in Nazi Germany.

-Divide the country, divide it on skin color and gender, and then call it the city.
+Divide it on skin color and gender.

-And then listen, rich versus poor poor, black versus white, right?
+And then listen, rich versus poor.

-Yeah, I call it the Joe Biden punish the achiever tour.
+I call it the Joe Biden Punish the Achiever tour because that's what it is.

 So if you're an evil corporation, it doesn't matter if you're a good corporation.